nmm131/cp4waiops-accelerator/README.md

 ![TechZone](./documentation/techzone03.png)

 Wait for your cluster to be provisioned.
 This can take anywhere from 15 minutes to about an hour.

 The status of the reservation will turn green for `Scheduled` or `Provisioning`

 ![TechZone](./documentation/techzone04.png)

 Then the status of the reservation will turn black for `Ready`

 ![TechZone](./documentation/techzone05.png)

 ### Share access to the ROKS cluster
 [Login to TechZone](https://techzone.ibm.com/my/reservations)

 Find the reservation that needs to be shared

 Click on the three vertical dots menu

 Select `Share`

 ![TechZone](./documentation/techzone06.png)

 Enter the IBMid to share with

 Click on `Share` blue button

 ![TechZone](./documentation/techzone07.png)

-The cluster automatically become available to another user in IBM Cloud Once shared it can not be revoked.
+The cluster automatically become available to another user in IBM Cloud.

+Once shared it can not be revoked.
 Only by DTE Admins per owner request.

 Shared environment will remain visible in "My reservation" view to its owner only.

 ### TechZone support
 For any questions, contact ITZ support.

 Business Partners - Contact ITZ Support - `techzone.help@ibm.com`

 IBMers - Make a post on the `#itz-techzone-support` slack channel.

 ## Clone this repository
 Run the following command from the directory you want the repository to exist in:

 ```
 git clone git@github.ibm.com:CP4WAIOPS-Accelerator/CP4WAIOPS.git
 ```